tamuri/tdg09/README.md

 4. **Running the program:** The command-line options for the program are:
     + -alignment : the sequence alignment file in PHYLIP format e.g. `etc/H1.faa`
-    + -tree : the tree file in Newisk format e.g. `etc/H1.tree`
+    + -tree : the tree file in Newick format e.g. `etc/H1.tree`
     + -groups : the two-letter identifiers used to partition the sequences e.g. `Av Hu`
     + -threads : specify the numbers of CPU cores/threads to utilise e.g. `2`